About The Arizona Alzheimer’s Consortium

 The Arizona Alzheimer’s Consortium is a 501(c)(3) organization that includes the state-supported Arizona Alzheimer’s Research Center (AARC), the National Institute on Aging (NIA)-funded Arizona Disease Core Center (Arizona ADCC), and independently funded research programs.
 Its seven member institutions include: Arizona State University, Barrow Neurological Institute, Mayo Clinic Arizona, Banner Sun Health Research Institute, Translational Genomics Research Institute (TGen), University of Arizona, and Banner Alzheimer’s Institute.

-The Administrative Core provides the scientific leadership, organizational structure, data management, and support needed to fulfill the shared mission of our proposed NIA-sponsored Arizona Alzheimer’s Disease Core Center (ADCC) and our state-supported Arizona Alzheimer’s Research Center (AARC).
+The Administrative Core provides the scientific leadership, organizational structure, data management, and support needed to fulfill the shared mission of our NIA-sponsored Arizona Alzheimer’s Disease Research Center (ADRC) and our state-supported Arizona Alzheimer’s Research Center (AARC).
 It promotes our Center’s integration, productivity, and growth, fosters communication and interaction among investigators, and ensures its scientific and fiscal accountability.
 The Administrative Core reaches out to, shares resources and data with, and promotes productive collaborations with researchers inside and outside of Arizona.
-It will work closely with other Alzheimer’s Disease Centers and the National Alzheimer’s Coordinating Center, and the National Central Repository for Alzheimer’s Disease and Related Dementias (NCRAD).
+It works closely with other Alzheimer’s Disease Research Centers, the National Alzheimer’s Coordinating Center, and the National Central Repository for Alzheimer’s Disease and Related Dementias (NCRAD).
 It seeks additional support from the state of Arizona to recruit new researchers and strengthen shared resources.
 It promotes interactions between the scientific and lay communities in Arizona in support of our Center’s scientific and educational mission, public recognition, and productivity.

-Our Scientific Leadership Board includes the ADCC Executive Committee (responsible for the administration of the ADCC) and our previously established AARC Internal Scientific Advisory Committee (ISAC) provides oversight and guidance for the Arizona Alzheimer’s Consortium, and our AARC’s Board of Directors review and approve AARC policies, procedures, and use of state and institutional funds.
-Our Executive Committee and AARC ISAC provides scientific direction, allocate ADCC and AARC funds, coordinates, integrates, and provides administrative support for ADCC and AARC components and activities; it works closely with the Clinical Core, Data Management and Statistics Core (DMSC), Neuropathology Core, Biomarker Core, and investigators to ensure the accuracy, confidentiality, dissemination, and utilization of data; and it actively promotes and constantly reviews the Center’s progress.
+Our Executive Committee oversees the ADRC, our AARC Internal Scientific Advisory Committee (ISAC) provides oversight and guidance for the Arizona Alzheimer’s Consortium, and our AARC’s Board of Directors review and approve AARC policies, procedures, and use of state and institutional funds.
+Our Executive Committee and AARC ISAC provides scientific direction, allocates ADRC and AARC funds, coordinates, integrates, and provides administrative support for ADRC and AARC components and activities; it works closely with the Clinical Core, Data Management and Statistics Core (DMSC), Neuropathology Core, Biomarker Core, and investigators to ensure the accuracy, confidentiality, dissemination, and utilization of data; and it actively promotes and constantly reviews the Center’s progress.
 Our External Scientific Advisory Committee reviews the Center’s organizational and scientific progress each year, and provides strategic, organizational, and scientific recommendations.
-Our Ad Hoc Review Program provides a mechanism for the solicitation, competitive review, support, and monitoring of ADCC-sponsored pilot studies.
+Our Ad Hoc Review Program provides a mechanism for the solicitation, competitive review, support, and monitoring of ADRC- and AARC-sponsored Developmental and Pilot studies.

 Ad Hoc Review Program

-The Clinical Core includes five clinical sites across the Phoenix and Tucson metro areas for the clinical, neuropsychological and genetic assessment, diagnosis, enrollment, annual follow-up and clinical study of about 500 patients with Alzheimer’s disease and other dementias, patients with mild cognitive impairment (MCI) and healthy elderly control participants, most but not all of whom are enrolled in the Consortium’s Brain Donation Program.
+The Clinical Core includes five clinical sites across the Phoenix and Tucson metro areas for the clinical, neuropsychological and genetic assessment, diagnosis, enrollment, annual follow-up and clinical study of about 550 patients with Alzheimer’s disease and other dementias, patients with mild cognitive impairment (MCI) and healthy control participants, most but not all of whom are enrolled in the Consortium’s Brain Donation Program.
 More details on Clinical Core studies can be found here.

 Data Management and Statistics Core

-The Neuropathology Core provides precise autopsy diagnoses and extraordinarily high quality brain tissue (i.e., a median post-mortem interval of less than 3 hours), cerebrospinal fluid and other biological samples from neuropathologically well characterized brain donors for the neurobiological study of AD, related disorders and normal brain aging-resources that are used by researchers throughout Arizona and around the world.
+The Neuropathology Core provides precise autopsy diagnoses and extraordinarily high quality brain tissue (i.e., a median post-mortem interval of ~4 hours), cerebrospinal fluid and other biological samples from neuropathologically well-characterized brain donors for the neurobiological study of Alzheimer’s disease, related disorders and normal brain aging-resources that are used by researchers throughout Arizona and around the world.
 For more information, go to www.brainandbodydonationprogram.org.